-Westminster smart stores, smart vending machines, and micro markets for the US-36 corridor and beyond.
+Westminster smart stores and micro markets for the US-36 corridor and beyond.

 AI Vending helps Westminster hotels, apartments, and office properties add premium onsite retail with full-service support and no cash handling.